Enable Telnet on Windows 7

 SANS Institute (computer experts and security) recommends user login and passwords for the following reasons:

-- 1Telnet is manageable by other users without security such as passwords.Though it was not practical to have during that time, users who have access on the same network or routers can intercept packets.Advertisement
+- 1Though it was not practical to have during that time, users who have access on the same network or routers can intercept packets.Telnet is manageable by other users without security such as passwords.Advertisement

 - 2All information will be carried out since there is no encryption.